 The idea behind the blog is simple – you want to support classroom learning.
 Don’t put up an unnecessary obstacle by making your design complex.
-There are also many simple design themes and templates that look great and are mobile friendly.
-On the technology side, you can’t go wrong with buying a domain name, setting up WordPress and finding a WordPress hosting provider.
-If you describe yourself as technically challenged, there’s no need to worry because there many WordPress hosting providers have tech support staff that can help you get set up.
+There are also many simple design themes and templates that look great and are mobile-friendly.
+You can’t go wrong with buying a domain name, setting up WordPress, and finding a WordPress hosting provider on the technology side.
+If you describe yourself as technically challenged, there’s no need to worry because their many WordPress hosting providers have tech support staff to help you get set up.

 2. Integrate the Blog to the Classroom

 Don’t make your blog an option for your students.
 Make it a part of the classroom and learning experience.
 For example, if you want to help your students stay on top of everything, offer helpful resources on your blog.
 Make your blog a place where students can find homework assignments, project details, and test dates.
 By integrating the classroom objectives in the blog, students will start to follow the blog to stay updated on important announcements and changes.

 - The Best Way to Prepare for Your IELTS

 - After Frustrating Officials, a Longtime U.N.
 Blogger Has His Access Curtailed